allonsy/shell/README.txt

 commands in a file as an argument.
 For example: 'sash mycommandfile'

 The current feature are normal shell operations, various commands like cd, pwd, etc... and output redirection but not appending abilities yet.
+There is support for multiple commands separated by semi-colons.
 Many features will be coming soon, check back and pull the latest sources frequently for the latest code.
-Also, all errors, simply say "An error has occurred" more detailed error messages coming soon.
+Also, most parsing errors, simply say "An error has occurred" more detailed error messages coming soon.
+An error that says: "comm: no such file of directory" or something of the like means that such a command doesn't exist in the given PATH.

 Questions, Comments, and Suggestions can be e-mailed to linuxbash8@gmail.com